symbol/symbol-docs/source/api.rst

 **partialAdded/<ADDRESS>**

-The partialAdded channel notifies when an aggregate bonded transaction related to an address is in *partial* state and waiting to have all *required cosigners*.
+The partialAdded channel notifies when an AggregateBondedTransaction related to an address is in *partial* state and waiting to have all *required cosigners*.
 The message contains a transaction.

-The scenario when this channel notifies is when an aggregate bonded transaction is announced to the network via ``PUT /transaction/partial`` HTTP endpoint.
+The scenario when this channel notifies is when an AggregateBondedTransaction is announced to the network via ``PUT /transaction/partial`` HTTP endpoint.

 **partialRemoved/<ADDRESS>**